fathyb/parcel-plugin-typescript/README.md

 This plugin is in it's early stage and may not be stable.
 This first stable version will be `1.0.0`.

+## Windows

+The plugin does not work on Windows yet, it may work with Bash On Windows.
+See [issue #12](https://github.com/fathyb/parcel-plugin-typescript/issues/12) for more informations.

 ## Features

 - Type checking: it checks your TypeScript code for errors in a separated process for speed